Galactic Rotation Curves from Full-Disk Newtonian Modeling: The Lost and Found Framework: Results

 The logarithmic slope remains close to unity, suggesting that the LF-inferred mass broadly follows the baryonic mass scaling across the sample, albeit with substantially larger scatter than in the comparison with $M_{\rm dyn}$.
 This larger scatter is expected, as baryonic mass estimates are subject to additional systematic uncertainties, including stellar mass-to-light ratios and gas mass determinations.

 Taken together, these comparisons show that the LF model occupies an intermediate scaling between the observed baryonic mass and the conventional dynamical mass.
 The required LF mass is systematically larger than the directly observed baryonic content, but also systematically smaller than the dynamical mass inferred from the outer rotation velocity.
-This intermediate scaling is one of the most consistent empirical signatures of the model across the present galaxy sample.
+This intermediate scaling emerges robustly across the galaxy sample and appears to be a characteristic feature of the LF framework.

 An especially notable case is F561-1, for which the LF-inferred mass is nearly consistent with the estimated baryonic mass.